 There is a tax credit called the saver’s credit for low to moderate income taxpayers who save for retirement.
 If you are eligible, you can claim this for the following retirement accounts: 401k, 403(b), 457 Plan, Simple IRA, SEP IRA, traditional and Roth IRA’s.

 Some low to moderate wage workers may also be eligible for the Earned Income Tax Credit.
 If you earn less than $52,427 per year, check here to see if you qualify.
 If you do, it can reduce the amount of taxes you owe and may give you a tax refund.

 It’s important to pay off debt but some student loans have pretty low-interest rates so if saving for a home is a big priority for you, it’s worth looking into ways to lower your student loan payments.

-If you have a federal loan, you may be eligible for the income-based repayment program.
+You may be eligible for the income-based repayment program if you have a federal loan.
 Your monthly payment is based on your income and family size.
-You may have been eligible for some time but weren’t saving for a big goal like a home so were not taking advantage of the program.
+You may have been eligible for some time but weren’t saving for a big savings goal like a home so were not taking advantage of the program.

 You may also be able to defer your payment entirely for a certain amount of time.
 Keep in mind, that you will likely end up paying more interest if you take advantage of one of these programs so decide what your priority is, saving for a home or killing of these loans.